 - Bible journaling is an act of worship.
 Not just coloring or another art form, while working on these designs, meditate over the scriptures.
 Pray.
-Use this as worship time.
+Use your time Bible journaling as worship.

 - Use your gifts to GLORIFY Him.
 Use the gifts of your time, talent, and treasures to bring glory to God who is your Creator and gives all good gifts.

 - Connect God’s Word to your life.
 The more you reflect on God’s word, the more you will see daily, meaningful connections to real-life situations.
 Then the more you can journal about those…it becomes a win-win situation.

 - Pray the Scriptures.
 Pray as you journal.
 Pray God’s word back to him, and you will discover you memorize large portions of scripture that you can pull out and use at other important times when you need it most.

 - Consider using the S.O.A.P. method.
 This is an old method but a goodie.
 S – Scripture.
 Read a passage of the Bible.
 O – Observe.
 What about this passage was especially meaningful to you?
 A- Application.
 How does this apply to your life today?
 P – Pray.
 Pray for guidance and direction as you apply this truth to your life.

 Here are some great options for journaling Bibles.